allegro/php-protobuf/README.md

 The range of available build-in PHP types poses some limitations.
 PHP does not support 64-bit positive integer type.
 Note that parsing big integer values might result in getting unexpected results.

-Protocol Buffers types map to PHP types as follows:
+Protocol Buffers types map to PHP types as follows (x86_64):

     | Protocol Buffers | PHP    |
     | ---------------- | ------ |